Daily Dose Of Vitamin D Could Ramp Up Immune System, Doctors Say

 Fish like salmon, sardines, swordfish and tuna are good sources.

-You can also get small amounts from fortified milk, orange Juice and yogurt.MORE NEWS: Executive Director of Catholic Charities Says COVID-Stricken Migrants Eating At Whataburger An 'Isolated Case'
+You can also get small amounts from fortified milk, orange Juice and yogurt.MORE NEWS: Retired NFL Player Frank Cornish III Reported As Missing In Carrollton